-- An essay-question posttest, accompanied by a scoring rubric demonstrating objectivity and impartiality, may be used as an alternative to a standard posttest for asynchronous (self-paced) and noninteractive synchronous (live) distance learning courses. - Discussion questions embedded within course content may be used as an alternative to a standard posttest for interactive, synchronous distance learning (live) courses.
+- paced) and noninteractive synchronous (live) distance learning courses. - Discussion questions embedded within course content may be used as an alternative to a standard posttest for interactive, synchronous distance learning (live) courses.
 Discussion questions may be used only for courses in which distance learning technology is used to monitor participation and interaction is ensured through sound instructional design.